-Each year the most outstanding students who have demonstrated excellent performance in Level I (a cumulative level I GPA above 3.6) of their BSc. degree are inducted into the Honours Society at the Annual Breakfast Ceremony held in October each year.
+Each year the most outstanding students who have demonstrated excellent performance in Level I or Level II (a cumulative level I GPA above of 3.6 or above) of their BSc. degree are inducted into the Honours Society at the Annual Breakfast Ceremony held in October each year.

 Students would have met the other criteria of not having failed FOUN1013-Critical Reading and Writing in the Social Sciencesor FOUN1019-Critical Reading and Writing in the Disciplines and not exceeding the maximum of one failed course (not including English).
-They join the (now level III) members inducted from the previous year.
+They join the members inducted from the previous year.